Felix G. Arroyo: Early life

 Arroyo is the son of former Boston City Councilor Felix D. Arroyo.
 He attended Boston public schools and is a graduate of University of Massachusetts Boston.
 He also earned a master's degree from Southern New Hampshire University.
 Prior to being elected to the Boston City Council, Arroyo served as a field director at Northeast Action and Political Director for the Service Employees International Union Local 615.

 Political career

+When he was twenty, Arroyo started working as the director of constituent services for Boston City Councilor Chuck Turner.

 Boston City Council

 Arroyo was an at-large member of the Boston City Council from January 2010 to January 2014.
 During his time on the City Council, he developed legislation called "Invest in Boston" to invest Boston's money in banks that invest in Boston to help promote economic development.
 He led the effort on the council to save thousands of youth summer jobs and prevent the closures of libraries.
-He did not seek re-election to the council, due to seeking election as mayor.
+In partnership with fellow councilor Michael P. Ross, Arroyo attempted to have the city to cancel contracts with companies based in the state of Arizona after Arizona adopted Arizona SB 1070 in 2010.
+Arroyo did not seek reelection to the council in 2013, instead seeking election as mayor.